Nikk0o/Write-with-midi/README.md

 A simple program written in C that takes input from a midi device and lets you write text with it.\
 Only works on linux
+If you want to change the keymap, just change or add values in the keymap.c file

 ## Build instructions